pacificclimate/pcic-react-components/README.md

 1. When all modifications have been completed, merge the branch or PR.

-1. On the command line, `npm run build`.
+1. On the command line, `npm run build:library`.

    A successful build will output something like the following: